bharathbettagere/mywebpage/_pages/LIaN.md

 My group comprises of bright research students from diverse backgrounds such as mathematics, computer science, and electrical engineering.
 The following are the research members of my group:

 - Sumit Sah (Ph.D. student): Distributed Learning (Generalization and convergence)
-- Amit Malaghan (Junior Research Fellow): Design and Implementation of online caching algorithms on SDRs
 - Akash Murthy (Co-founder of Euprime, collaborator, and research project member): Working mostly on distributed learning problems